sanukag/ai-maintenance-assistant/docs/containerisation.md

 - extracted chunks and stored vectors; and
 - complete conversation and citation history.

+The separate `qdrant-data` volume contains the rebuildable HNSW index.
+SQLite keeps the authoritative vector copy, so losing only the Qdrant volume does not lose manuals and the worker rebuilds the index when it starts.

 Successful answers and their user questions are retained as atomic message pairs.
 Provider failures are not stored as incomplete exchanges.